Skip to main content

 Wicker as furniture

 We often see wicker used in outdoor furniture, but it can (and should) be used indoors as well.
 We love wicker used in furniture like headboards, four-season porches, end tables, and as accent chairs around a dining room table, as well.
-We love from Wayfair because the fabric comes in multiple colors, and they have a midcentury modern feel that’s always on trend.
-You may also from Grandin Road for a reading nook, library, or office to add natural elements to an otherwise boring room or space.
+We love these chairs from Wayfair because the fabric comes in multiple colors, and they have a midcentury modern feel that’s always on trend.
+You may also like this chair from Grandin Road for a reading nook, library, or office to add natural elements to an otherwise boring room or space.

 Wicker is a versatile, cozy, and easy way to begin to introduce more natural elements into your home.
 It also works with any style of home — from farmhouse and modern to midcentury and boho chic.
 There are tons of options for color, shape, and size, so you can start small with a frame or basket or go all out with a king headboard or oversized chair for reading your nook.
 The possibilities are endless, so go forth, shop, and bring some wicker into your home today.